top of page

 The Moral of My Story

 While most people would say that getting a brain tumour and losing your business is really about as bad as it gets.
-If I was given the choice knowing what I know now, I would take the brain tumour!
-Life was work work work as an architect with a large range of behaviours to manage and suck up.
-I met many others with meningiomas and realise the size location and pace of mine were good.
-Many others are not so lucky.
+If I was given the choice, knowing what I know now, I would take the brain tumour!
+Life was "work work work" as an architect managing a large range of responsibilities and behaviours.
+I met many others with meningiomas and am thankful that mine was manageable.
+Many others have not been as fortunate.

-So I've been very lucky and think I might still have ideas to give.
+So I've been very lucky and think I might still have ideas to give thought, entertain or provide enjoyment.

 Meet Arnie